Carnegie Mellon University Medical Services

 The platform is geared towards minor medical situations, such as a stomach ache or an ongoing cough.

-We also recommend using Freshman Orientation to introduce the feature, as freshmen are more prone to identify resources and use them in comparison to upperclassmen.
+We also recommend using Freshman Orientation to introduce the feature, as underclassmen (first and second-year students) are more prone to identify resources and use them in comparison to upperclassmen.

 Use the service on mobile, tablet, or desktop.

 CMU Medical Services is an organization that assists the CMU community with any medical-related issue, from a broken bone to simply needing an ice pack.
 Currently, to reach the service, a student must call the campus police phone number, and medical services members will arrive at the student’s physical location.

 83% of Carnegie Mellon students we interviewed mentioned that they are either unfamiliar with CMU EMS or would not utilize the resource unless there was an extremely serious emergency, unaware that EMS helps students with any medically related issue, no matter how minor.

 How can students better take advantage of CMU Medical Services?